 Pulling open the battered door, the familiar and detested odor enveloped Janelle.
 A quick scan of the room revealed three unoccupied tables against the right hand side of the room.
 Good.
 At least she wouldn’t have to sit at the bar itself.
 The bar stretched the length of the left side.
 A third of the tatty barstools were occupied by five scruffy men.
 Parked in front of the restroom doors at the rear an equally tatty pool table listed to one side.
 So far, the place was living up to its façade.
 Janelle took a seat at the middle table.
 The bartender called out to her, “We ain’t got no table service, lady.
 Whatcha want?”

 “I’m meeting a business associate in a little while.”
 She looked at the soiled laminated card that served as a menu.
 “Jimmi’s serves food,” she thought.
 “Right, if you’re immune to food poisoning.”
 Out loud, she said, “I think I’ll wait to order until he gets here.
 For now I’ll have a Coke.”
 Janelle was pretty certain the bar did not have iced tea or even coffee.
 The bartender plucked a glass from the overhead rack, pulled the soft drink tap and placed the foaming glass on the bar, uncomfortably close to his unkempt patrons.
-She could feel five pairs of eyes on her as she walked over to pick up her drink.
+She could feel five pairs of eyes on her as she walked over to pay for and pick up her drink.

 Seated so she faced the door, Janelle pulled her tablet out of her purse and thumbed open the cozy mystery she had been reading before her sudden, out-of-town assignment.
 She was thankful for the lighted screen since the dim lighting would make reading a traditional book difficult.
 Janelle sipped the Coke and grimaced.
 It had been a long time since she’d had a soda so she didn’t know whether it was her altered taste buds or dirty lines that made the drink taste slightly off.
 A few pages into the book, Janelle grimaced again.
 She would have to use the restroom and she shuddered at the thought of what she might find in the ladies’ room.